 SillyVenture came closer and closer, and having just one week left with nothing to release yet, I decided to go for the 256B compo instead of the intro compo.
 I spent Sunday getting the shaded circle routine running and designing the man.
 On Monday, I took a day off to crunch it from 489B to 256B.
 The biggest obstacle was the size of the data for the man.
 18 balls with five parameters

 - shading offset for a sphere-like look

 - color (red/blue)

-The idea for the title and the way the man is drawn came up the day before I actually started coding when I zapped into one of the great "Bob Ross - The joy of painting" shows at 02:00 AM.
-I saw how he painted layer on layer to the canvas to create the depth effect.
-And there was this unique noise caused by the way the uses the brush, so this had to be in somehow.
-Not to mention that the ball man head comes quite close to Bob Ross' classic hairstyle.
-And if you look closely you will realize that the final scene shows the original Bob Ross' palette applied to the background :-)
+The idea for the title and how the man is drawn came up the day before I started coding when I zapped into one of the excellent "Bob Ross - The Joy of Painting" shows at 02:00 AM.
+I saw how he painted layer-on-layer on the canvas to create the depth effect.
+And this unique noise was caused by how he uses the brush, so this had to be in somehow.
+Not to mention that the ballman head comes quite close to Bob Ross' classic hairstyle.
+And if you look closely, you will realize that the final scene shows the original Bob Ross palette applied to the background :-)